London Rocks at Café de Paris

 It’s an enjoyable night, put on for a very worthy cause.
 Long may London Rocks continue to grace the charity gala calendar in years to come!

-For further information about London Rocks visit here.
+For further information and future events visit London Rocks’ website here.

-For further information about The Kezi Silverstone Trust visit here.
+For further information about The Kezi Silverstone Trust visit their website here.